PaulVaucelle/FlyingTop/README.md

 # To run jobs :

-./multicrab --crabCmd submit (edti to choose the samples)
+./multicrab --crabCmd submit  (edit to choose the samples)

 ./multicrab --crabCmd status --workArea ./<work_directory>   (work directory is the date of the launching of the jobs DD_MM_YYYY)

 ./multicrab --crabCmd getoutput --workArea ./<work_directory> --crabCmdOpts --checksum=no  (to retrieve the root files)

+# To run TreeReader.C (current version gives efficiencies for the different selections and the reconstruction of vertices + a txt file to summarize it)

+###You have to create an outputroot directory in the test directory if not already done

+root

+.L TreeReader.C+

+### If the message "creating library " appears

+.L runTreeReader.C

+### Else (it somehow happens) copy paste the macro in the root terminal :)